 For example, if 85% of your sales professionals had trouble obtaining face-to-face meetings, and one of the causes was that those salespeople failed to develop a holistic understanding of the customer’s needs during the initial conversation, then you learned:

 “By developing a more holistic understanding of the customer’s needs during the initial conversation, I can increase the likelihood of obtaining a face-to-face meeting.”

 Or, if 55% of your salespeople were consistently able to meet their daily sales goals, and one of the causes was that those salespeople focused on the activity rather than the result, then you learned:

 “By focusing on the activity rather than the result, I can increase the likelihood of consistently meeting my daily sales performance goals.”

 After establishing what was learned, all that’s left to do is identify the actions people can take to improve their shortcomings.

 If you conduct a comprehensive sales retrospective, you and your sales team can use the past to improve the future.
+Use the tips in the sales performance review examples mentioned throughout this guide to dive beneath the surface.
 Identifying, organizing and understanding the root causes of your team’s successes and failures will help determine what worked and what didn’t, and how to improve.
-If done well, everyone should walk away from the retrospective feeling confident about the future, and more appreciative of each other.

 Start or continue the conversation with like-minded sales and marketing professionals on our Community.Join our Community